molbrain/MORE-reference/README.md

 These reference files have been prepared to estimate and calculate the LINE-1 (L1) expression and novel insertion analysis.
 In this version (v1), the retrotransposition capable L1 (rc-L1) of humans and mice are listed in the GTF and BED format files, whose sequences correspond to the FASTA files.
 Additional annotations about the relationships of the rc-L1s and surrounding and flanking genes are also prepared as CSV files.

 Most L1 analysis tools have used RepeatMasker's results as is.
 However, unlike the actual L1 transcripts, their entries are often annotated not as a single entry but as some divided entries.
-This causes problems, such as the expression level of one rc-L1 being calculated as the expression level of two or more separate L1s.
+This causes problems such as the expression level of one rc-L1 being calculated as the expression level of two or more separate L1s.
 For this reason, we created a reference, MORE-reference, that has been curated in detail for these separated entries and for rc-L1s that were not detected by RepeatMasker but were identified in L1Base.

 ### "L1fli_Utr5toUtr3" files